A New Era of Heart Health: How the Djurali Centre is Using iyarn for Remote ECG Monitoring

 A Partnership Built on Purpose

-HRI strives to bring real, sustainable improvements to the quality of life for Aboriginal and Torres Strait Islander people.
+The Djurali Centre strives to bring real, sustainable improvements to the quality of life for Aboriginal and Torres Strait Islander people.
 They focus on inclusion, equity, and respect, aiming to Indigenise healthcare leadership and practice.
 At the core of their strategy is co-designing health initiatives that are driven by and for Aboriginal people, ensuring the research and its benefits are deeply embedded in the community.

 That’s where iyarn comes in.
-We’ve worked closely with HRI to design a wearable device integration that not only collects crucial health metrics, such as ECG scans, but also ensures that this data is presented and accessed in a culturally appropriate way. iyarn allows individuals to check in on their heart health regularly, empowering them to monitor their own data and progress while contributing to essential healthcare research.
+We’ve worked closely with the Djurali Centre to design a wearable device integration that not only collects crucial health metrics, such as ECG scans, but also ensures that this data is presented and accessed in a culturally appropriate way. iyarn allows individuals to check in on their heart health regularly, empowering them to monitor their own data and progress while contributing to essential healthcare research.

 The Power of Consumer and Community Involvement